tpoisot/CP-SDM/manuscript.typ

 Mondrian method for CP TK ref - important to have coverage for each class because of massive class balance issues

 Risk aware - not interested in uncertainty of presence v absence in the same way depending on biodiversity situation: compare invasion v. threatened species

-In this manuscript, I employ the later method, as it provides a rapid and statistically acceptable estimate of $accent(q, hat)$, without requiring too much computing time.
 ]

 = Results